 Valid values for the Action element are:

-The UIElement element describes any new, or existing UI element for XMLSpy.
-Possible elements are currently: new toolbars, buttons, menus or menu items.
-The type attribute, defines which UI element is described by the XML element.
+The UIElement element defines any new or existing UI element and may be one of the the following types: toolbars, buttons, menus, or menu items.
+The type attribute specifies which of these types the UI element belongs to.
+The structure of UIElement is described in the sections below.

 Common UIElement children

-The ID and Name elements are valid for all different types of XML UIElement fragments.
-It is however possible, to ignore one of the values for a specific type of UIElement e.g. Name is ignored for a separator.
+The ID and Name elements are defined for all types of UI element.
+In the case of some types, however, one of these elements is ignored.
+For example, Name is ignored for a separator.

 Toolbars and Menus

-To define a toolbar its necessary to specify the ID and/or the name of the toolbar.
-An existing toolbar can be specified using only the name, or by the ID if it is known.
-To create a new toolbar both values must be set.
-The type attribute must be equal to "ToolBar".
+To define a toolbar it is necessary to specify the ID and/or the name of the toolbar.
+An existing toolbar can be specified using only the name or ID (if the latter is known).
+To create a new toolbar, both values must be set.
+The type attribute must have a value of ToolBar.

 To specify an XMLSpy menu you need two parameters: